 Giorgio Bassani was born in 1916.
 From 1938 onwards he became involved in various anti-fascist activities for which he was imprisoned in 1943.
 His works include The Gold-Rimmed Spectacles, and Five Stories of Ferrara (Within the Walls), which won the… More about Giorgio Bassani

-People Who Read The Garden of the Finzi-Continis Also Read
+Buy other books like The Garden of the Finzi-Continis

 “Giorgio Bassani is one of the great witnesses of this century, and one of its great artists.” –The Guardian

 “Curiously haunting and poetic . . .
 Like Proust, a novelist to whom he is inevitably compared, Bassani is a specialist in decadence and nostalgia.” –Christian Science Monitor

 “Bassani looms large in the Italian literary scene . . .
 [The Garden of the Finzi-Continis] is an honest book, and tells with a kind of probing tenderness a true story of sensitive and vulnerable youth in a somber decade.” –Saturday Review

 “The Garden of the Finzi-Continis is first and foremost a love story and on quite a different level from anything else Bassani wrote . . .
 Beneath every other theme and concern, and whether or not prompted by the political situation, the question [the novel] quite explicitly ask[s] is: what does it mean to have lived?” –from the new Introduction by Tim Parks